spicetify/marketplace/README.md

 ```

 ## Basic card loading functionality outline
+### TODO: Re-write this entire section, since it will change a lot once we switch to the mono-manifest system
 1. `componentDidMount` triggers `newRequest`, which triggers `loadAmount(30)`
 2. `loadAmount` calls `loadPage` in a loop until it has the requested amount of cards or runs out of results
 3. `loadPage` calls `getRepos(page)` to get the next page of extensions.
 It queries the GitHub API for any repos with the "spicetify-extensions" topic.
 We'll likely add our own tag in the future, like "spicetify-marketplace".